Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Computational examples

-The Kaplan-Yorke formula \cref{eq:dL} then gives $d_L=3.81615$, given that the supremum must be attained on this orbit.
-These values perfectly match the bounds given by $C_1$, $C_2$, $C_3$ and $C_4$.
-In the limit $\gamma\to0$ of \cref{eq:duffing}, the orbit becomes an equilibrium point at the origin.
-This matches previous observations that global Lyapunov dimension is attained on equilibria in systems that have such points.
-Finally, we note that our bounds on $d_L$ given by $C_2$ and $C_4$ of \cref{eq:duffingsys} are equivalent to $d_L\leq 1.8162$ for \cref{eq:duffing}, a significant improvement over the bound of \citet{kuznetsov2020attractor}, and that this result must be sharp as an equivalent periodic orbit exists within the nonautonomous system \cref{eq:duffing}.
+where $d_L$ is computed from the Kaplan--Yorke formula~\cref{eq:dL} with the assumption that $\Mu_1$ is indeed maximized on this periodic orbit.
+The values in~\cref{eq:duffing PO Mk} match at least 4 digits of our best upper bounds from both the sphere projection approach in \cref{tab:duffing} and the shifted spectrum approach in~\cref{eq:duffing shifted bounds}.
+This confirms sharpness of these bounds and maximality of the period orbit in \cref{fig:duffing} to at least 4 digits.
+In the limit $\gamma\to0$ of \cref{eq:duffing}, the $2\pi$-periodic orbit becomes an equilibrium at the origin.
+This is consistent with previous observations that Lyapunov dimension is maximized on equilibria in systems that have such points.

+For the Duffing oscillator in its original non-autonomous formulation~\cref{eq:duffing}, the sharp bound $d_L\le 1.8162$ on global Lyapunov dimension follows from the bound $d_L\le3.8162$ that we computed for the autonomous reformulation~\cref{eq:duffingsys}.
+This improves on the analytical bound from \cite{kuznetsov2020attractor}, which gives $d_L \leq 1.9910$ at the present parameters.